How to Hunt Whitetail Buck Rubs During the Rut

 During the early season, a buck regularly revisits most of his rubs on routes between bedding and feeding areas within his home range.
 Once the rut gets going, however, bucks largely abandon those locations and pre-rut rubs.

-Consequently, hunters will key on rubs and rub lines prior to the rut and stop hunting them altogether once peak breeding begins.
+Consequently, hunters typically key on rubs and rub lines prior to the rut and stop hunting them altogether once peak breeding begins.
 Bucks do, however, continue making and revisiting rubs throughout the rut.
 But they do so less predictably, and in distinctly different places.

 Having left their core areas to search for does, bucks now make comparatively few rubs in the areas where they expect to find mates: namely, doe feeding and bedding areas and especially the travel corridors that connect them.
 Smart whitetail hunters know to concentrate on these spots during the rut, but very few even bother to look for rubs.
 You should.
 Here’s why.